 Search Shutterstock for Orchid, there are 455,310.
 I am an amateur photographer and my orchid will never be seen.
 So lets change our train of thought.
 I am Scottish, lets try Wild Bluebell.
 12,186 photo of wild bluebells.
 Odds are getting better for me.
 Lets try Wild Bluebell in rain.
 286.. really, much better odds of my photo being downloaded.
 Its spring, I walk my dog, sun, rain, snow.
 So take your camera, follow the seasons, snap away.

 How many people are looking for wild bluebells in the rain..it doesn’t matter.
 Once your photo is uploaded it is their for years to come.
-Someone, somewhere in the world, is writing an article on scottish wild plants and the collapse of bumble bees, they need a photo..they are not going to send a photographer to Scotland, they will use a stock agency.
+Someone, somewhere in the world, is writing an article on scottish wild plants and the collapse of the bumble bees colony.
+They need a photo..they are not going to send a photographer to Scotland, they will use a stock agency.
 Shutterstock in my opinion is one of the best.
 Don’t try and guess who wants a particular photo for what, you may never know.
-If you love the photo, upload it and use at least 15 Keywords.
+If you love the photo, upload it and use at least 20 Keywords.

 Registering with Shutterstock.